Program Room Use Policy

-The program room is available on all days the library is open for business, unless it is being used for library activities.
+The Delphi Public Library offers two rooms for public use: The Gerber Globe Valve Program Room and the Makerspace.
+The program rooms are available on all days the library is open for business, unless they are being used for library activities.
+The Gerber Globe Valve Program Room is available during operating hours.
+The Makerspace is available during open hours in June and July and Monday-Friday before 3 p.m. and all day Saturday during the school year (August-May).
 Library events will take precedence in room scheduling.
 The library reserves the right to change or cancel reservations.

-The program room is available to all non-profit groups, individuals, and businesses in the community regardless of affiliation.
-The library board encourages use of the room by a wide range of community members.
-Use of the program room does not constitute library endorsement of the viewpoints expressed by participants in the program.
+The program rooms are available to all non-profit groups, individuals, and businesses in the community regardless of affiliation.
+The library board encourages use of the rooms by a wide range of community members.
+Use of the program rooms does not constitute library endorsement of the viewpoints expressed by participants in the program.
 All publicity for a program must identify the organization sponsoring the program, and the library may not be named as a sponsor or co-sponsor of any event without permission.
 Neither the name nor the address of the library may be used as the official address or headquarters of any organization or group.

-Children and young people's groups will be permitted the use of the meeting room if they are supervised by one or more adults.
-The room is sized for 50 people and is not appropriate for larger groups.
+Children and young people's groups will be permitted the use of the meeting rooms if they are supervised by one or more adults.
+The Makerspace is limited to reservations for 8 people or fewer.
+The Gerber-Globe Valve room is sized for 50 people and is not appropriate for larger groups.

 Only the library or a library group may sponsor a fund-raising program in the library.
 No buying or selling is permitted.
 No attendance fee may be charged nor may a collection be taken up without the express prior approval of the director.